50th District Poll: Rep. Duncan Hunter's lead over Ammar Campa-Najjar shrinks as Election Day looms

-SAN DIEGO (KGTV) - A new poll shows Democrat Ammar Campa-Najjar has closed the gap as he tries to unseat Rep. Duncan Hunter in the 50th Congressional District race.
+Hunter’s lead over Campa-Najjar has dwindled in the weeks since the congressman and his wife Margaret were indicted on suspicion of misusing campaign funds to pay for extravagant vacations and other personal expenses.

-With the election just days away, but many votes already cast, 45 percent of 50th District voters surveyed in a 10News/San Diego Union-Tribune poll said they would vote for Campa-Najjar, while 48 percent said they would put their support behind the incumbent Hunter.
+In the latest 10News/San Diego Union-Tribune poll, conducted by SurveyUSA, 48 percent of likely voters in the 50th District said they would vote to reelect the Republican Hunter, but 45 percent said they would put their support behind Campa-Najjar.
 Eight percent said they are undecided.

+On Aug.
+27, a 10News/U-T poll showed Hunter with a seemingly comfortable 47 percent to 39 percent lead over Campa-Najjar.
+That poll was released shortly after Hunter’s federal indictment.

-In the August poll, 42 percent of those surveyed felt the charges against Hunter were politically motivated.
+In that August poll, 42 percent of voters surveyed felt the charges against Hunter were politically motivated.

-Fast-forward to the latest poll, and 53 percent voters said they believed -- based on what they know so far -- that Hunter broke the law.
+Fast-forward to the Oct.
+30 poll, and 53 percent voters said they believe -- based on what they know so far -- that Hunter broke the law.
 Additionally, 57 percent of voters said that Hunter's claim that his wife was responsible for all wrongdoing “is unbelievable.“

-Forty five percent of voters surveyed in the latest poll said they disapprove of Hunter’s job as their congressman.
+SurveyUSA added, “Of those who voted for Hunter in 2016, before he and his wife Margaret were charged with spending $250,000 of campaign funds to pay for personal expenses, 81% stick with Hunter in 2018.”

 Since the August poll, each campaign has released ads attacking the other candidate.
 Campa-Najjar’s ad slammed Hunter for his alleged misuse of campaign funds.
 Hunter’s ad raised eyebrows for accusing Campa-Najjar of “being funded by the Muslim Brotherhood,” among other claims.